Seed to Harvest Countdown

 ✂️ What does cut-and-come-again mean?

-Cut-and-come-again means you harvest outer leaves or stems repeatedly from the same plant rather than pulling the whole plant out.
-Lettuce, arugula, basil, mint, chives, and cilantro all regrow after cutting.
-Always cut above a leaf node and leave at least 4 to 5 leaves on the plant.
+Cut-and-come-again means you harvest outer leaves or stems repeatedly from the same plant rather than pulling the whole thing out.
+Lettuce, arugula, basil, mint, chives, parsley, and cilantro all regrow after cutting.
+Always cut above a leaf node and leave at least 4 to 5 leaves on the plant, since it needs enough leaf area left to power the regrowth.

 📅 Why is my plant taking longer than the countdown says?